Bylaws of the Buffalo and Erie County Public Library

 3. The funds of the corporation shall be deposited in the name of the corporation in such bank or banks or trust company or trust companies as the Board of Trustees shall designate, and shall be drawn upon when authorized by checks signed either (1) by two officers of the Board, or (2) by one officer and the Director or acting Director.
 The securities of the corporation shall be subject to negotiation or transfer when authorized upon endorsement either (1) by two officers of the Board, or (2) by one officer and one member of the Budget and Finance Committee, or (3) by two members of the Budget and Finance committee, all as subject to the requirements of New York State General Municipal Law sections 10-11.

-4. Any Trustee who has served at least one full term (including a term as Chairman) may, upon expiration of a final term, be appointed a Trustee Emeritus by a vote of a majority of the entire Board of Trustees.
-A Trustee Emeritus shall not have a vote and shall not be counted in determining whether a quorum is present, but a Trustee Emeritus shall receive notice of all meetings of the Board and shall be entitled to participate in its deliberations and to serve on any committee to which the Trustee Emeritus may be appointed.
+4. Any Trustee who has served at least one full term and one year as Chairman, may, upon expiration of a final term, be appointed a Trustee Emeritus by a vote of a majority of the entire Board of Trustees.
+A Trustee Emeritus shall not have a vote and shall not be counted in determining whether a quorum is present.
+A Trustee Emeritus shall receive notice of all meetings of the Board and shall be entitled to participate in its deliberations and to serve as a non-voting member on any committee to which the Trustee Emeritus may be appointed.

 5. There shall be full disclosure by any Trustee having a business or personal interest or relationship that may be in conflict with the interest of the Buffalo and Erie County Public Library.